SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/docusign.md

 * Protect data loss by closely monitoring access, changes, and unauthorized activity.
 * Analyze user behavior to identify potential security threats by looking for deviations from normal patterns of activity.

-The Sumo Logic DocuSign App is designed to help you maintain the security of your DocuSign account and prevent data breaches.
-With powerful monitoring and analytics capabilities, the app provides actionable insights into user activity and critical alerts, allowing you to identify and address potential security threats before they can cause harm.

 ## Log Types

 The DocuSign App for Sumo Logic uses [Events](https://developers.docusign.com/docs/monitor-api/monitor101/events-alerts/events-list) and [Alerts](https://developers.docusign.com/docs/monitor-api/monitor101/events-alerts/alerts-list) data to generate logs that can be used for monitoring and analysis.